brikrey67/git-branching/readme.md

 ---

-## You Do: Managing Multiple Remotes
+## I Do then You Do: Managing Multiple Remotes

+We're going to get a little more practice pushing local code to remotes as we incorporate some new skills with managing multiple remotes.

-You probably have noticed we made you sign up for not only for a GitHub account (`github.com`), but also for a GitHub Enterprise account (`git.generalassemb.ly`).
+Since, we had you sign up for not only for a GitHub account (`github.com`), but also for a GitHub Enterprise account (`git.generalassemb.ly`), there are potentially two places to push code.

+School assignments will go on `git.generalassemb.ly` while personal projects should go to your `github.com` account.

 In some cases, you may want to push code you have on your GitHub Enterprise account to your GitHub account.
-These are 2 distinct remote hosts, but `git` allows us to push our code to multiple remotes.
+These are 2 distinct remote hosts, but `git` has features enabling us to push our code to multiple remotes.

+## Pushing Local Code to Multiple Remotes

 1. Change to your home directory and type `git status` to ensure you don't have a repository initialized in your home directory.
+This is to avoid nesting repositories or "gitception."

 ```sh
  $ cd ~